 Raw materials are those primary, unprocessed products used for the production of goods.
 They may also be referred to as “commodities” in some instances.
 For example, unprocessed wool is a type of raw material, as is crude oil.

 Processed materials are those that have taken the raw materials and created new goods using them.
 For instance, in the case of unprocessed wool, it becomes a processed material when it is cleaned, dyed, and made into yarn.
 And crude oil is processed into gasoline and other kinds of petroleum products.

 Labor is the work done by workers either to create goods or to offer services.
 Labor is a component of derived demand because the demand for labor varies based on the demand for the goods or services that labor produces.
-There is no inherent demand for labor or for a workforce of any kind without demand for the goods and services provided by labor.
+There is no inherent demand for labor or for a workforce of any kind without the demand for the goods and services provided by labor.

 Derived Demand Example

 For example, the demand for electric guitars creates a derived demand for amplifiers and guitar picks, since you’ll probably need both to play your guitar once you purchase it.
 It will also create some demand for guitar lessons, for those who purchase their guitar and then need to learn to play it.

 Another example might be that of transport.
 People typically take buses or other public transport in order to get to their place of employment.
 That is, people don’t usually take public transport simply to enjoy the ride.
 This means that demand for these types of functional transportation is dependent on the demand for those services provided by the workers using this transportation, or by their own demand for other goods/services that they need to access by traveling.
 It’s easy to see how the ripple effect of the chain of derived demand can be extremely complex and wide-ranging.